 ("Est" = FCF growth rate estimated by Simply Wall St)

-The total value is the sum of cash flows for the next ten years plus the discounted terminal value, which results in the Total Equity Value, which in this case is US$6.3b.
+The total value is the sum of cash flows for the next ten years plus the discounted terminal value, which results in the Total Equity Value, which in this case is US$3.0b.
 The last step is to then divide the equity value by the number of shares outstanding.
-Relative to the current share price of US$54.8, the company appears quite good value at a 39% discount to where the stock price trades currently.
+Relative to the current share price of US$57.7, the company appears reasonably expensive at the time of writing.
 Valuations are imprecise instruments though, rather like a telescope - move a few degrees and end up in a different galaxy.
 Do keep this in mind.

-The calculation above is very dependent on two assumptions.
-The first is the discount rate and the other is the cash flows.
-If you don't agree with these result, have a go at the calculation yourself and play with the assumptions.
+We would point out that the most important inputs to a discounted cash flow are the discount rate and of course the actual cash flows.
+Part of investing is coming up with your own evaluation of a company's future performance, so try the calculation yourself and check your own assumptions.
 The DCF also does not consider the possible cyclicality of an industry, or a company's future capital requirements, so it does not give a full picture of a company's potential performance.
 Given that we are looking at MACOM Technology Solutions Holdings as potential shareholders, the cost of equity is used as the discount rate, rather than the cost of capital (or weighted average cost of capital, WACC) which accounts for debt.
-In this calculation we've used 8.0%, which is based on a levered beta of 1.282.
+In this calculation we've used 10%, which is based on a levered beta of 1.365.
 Beta is a measure of a stock's volatility, compared to the market as a whole.
 We get our beta from the industry average beta of globally comparable companies, with an imposed limit between 0.8 and 2.0, which is a reasonable range for a stable business.

-Risks: For example, we've discovered 3 warning signs for MACOM Technology Solutions Holdings (1 can't be ignored!) that you should be aware of before investing here.
+Risks: For instance, we've identified 2 warning signs for MACOM Technology Solutions Holdings that you should be aware of.

 Future Earnings: How does MTSI's growth rate compare to its peers and the wider market?
 Dig deeper into the analyst consensus number for the upcoming years by interacting with our free analyst growth expectation chart.